-Graduation from a recognized four-year college or university with a major in zoology, biology, or a closely related field; and three years of professional zoo experience as an assistant curator, curator, assistant zoo director, or zoo director or three years as an Animal Keeper with specialization in the exhibition, care, selection, or identification of reptiles are required.
-Additional full-time experience at the level of Animal Keeper involved in the care, selection, or identification of reptiles may be substituted on a year for year basis for the required education
+Graduation from a recognized four-year college or university with a major in zoology, biology, or a closely related field; and three years of professional zoo experience as an assistant curator, curator, assistant zoo director, or zoo director or three years as an Animal Keeper with specialization in the exhibition, care, selection, or identification of exotic birds are required.
+Additional full-time experience at the level of Animal Keeper involved in the care, selection, or identification of exotic and wild animals may be substituted on a year for year basis for the required education.